-Caribbean History is a one-semester course required for graduation, and while offered at the ninth grade level, upper classmen, new to the school, participate in this course.
+Caribbean History is a one-semester course required for graduation, and while offered at the ninth grade level, upperclassmen, new to the school, participate in this course.
 The Caribbean is a geographic region that has experienced great changes throughout its history.
 Students explore the various stages of regional development from the first inhabitants to the contemporary nations.
 Students analyze, through compare and contrast, the political and economic developments of the English speaking, Spanish speaking, and French speaking islands.

-Textbook: A Brief History of the Caribbean
+Textbook: Empire's Crossroads: A History of the Caribbean from Columbus to the Present Day Carrie Gibson